BigPolarBear1/factorization/README.md

 Update: Oops, quick improvement.
 Had to remove a line that was still an artifact from a previous iteration.
 LOOK HOW SMALL THE SMOOTH CANDIDATES ARE NOW AFTER DIVIDING BY THE MODULUS.
 Fucking hell.
 People would have known 100% I was correct.
 The only reason it took me this long was because I have no math education and started from 0 3 years ago.
 Go to hell assholes.

+I'm going to optimize the hell out of it and email it to my Russian friends.
+Because fuck this shit.
+Treating me like fucking shit for years, despite the math I was doing.
+Really fuck this shit.
+Go to hell.
+The west is not my friend, that much has become very clear to me.
+You make your own demons.
+Really go to hell.
+Europe could have had all my work, instead I come back to Europe to be treated like this.
+Fuck you.
+This will never be forgiven

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>